auth0-samples/auth0-react-native-sample/00-Login/README.md

 ### Whitelist the URLs

-Open one more time the [Auth0 dashboard](https://manage.auth0.com/dashboard/) and select your application.
-In the "Allowed Callback URLs" add the next 2 values separated with a comma.
-This is required for the authentication result to be redirected by the browser to the app.
+In the [Auth0 dashboard](https://manage.auth0.com/dashboard/), click **Applications** select your application from the list.
+In the "Allowed Callback URLs" field, add the 2 values below separated with a comma.
+This is required for the authentication result to be redirected from the browser to the app.

 ```
-com.auth0samples://lbalmaceda.auth0.com/ios/com.auth0samples/callback,
+com.auth0samples://YOUR_DOMAIN/ios/com.auth0samples/callback,
-com.auth0samples://lbalmaceda.auth0.com/android/com.auth0samples/callback,
+com.auth0samples://YOUR_DOMAIN/android/com.auth0samples/callback,
 ```

-Do the same on the "Allowed Logout URLs".
+Add the same values to the "Allowed Logout URLs" field as well.
 This is required for the browser to redirect to the app after logging you out.

-Remember to click **SAVE** to save the changes.
+Finally, scroll down and click **Save Changes**.

 ### Run the apps

-Run your favorite emulator or simulator, or plug your device.
+Run your app on an emulator, simulator, or your own connected device.

 - To run the app on iOS run `yarn run ios`.
 - To run the app on Android run `yarn run android`.